DiadNetworks/Script-Package/README.md

 Installs required modules for the script package to work.
 Install-Module -Name Microsoft.Graph -Force -AllowClobber
 Install-Module -Name ExchangeOnlineManagement -Force -AllowClobber

+### New-ADAccounts

+*Requires run on server with Active Directory.*
+Add Active Directory accounts in bulk.
+The script will auto-detect the ActiveDirectory domain/forest name, but it can be changed manually.

+### New-ADAndEmailAccounts

+*Requires sign in.
+Requires run on server with Active Directory.*
+The script will auto-detect the ActiveDirectory domain/forest name, but it can be changed manually.
+The email domain to use for the new email accounts must be entered or the email accounts won't be created.
+You can choose either Business Basic or Business Standard for the email license.
+Make sure to purchase enough licenses before running the script or none will be assigned.

 ### Remove-DistributionListMember